Project-OMOTES/timescale-prototype/README.md

 - Query for multiple years, but aggregate to time buckets of days
 - Query for a week, but keep data as detailed as possible.

+Type of inserts:
+- Add profile data per asset per KPI profile.
+- Add all profiles for a single asset.

 # Considerations
 - Basic system admin maintenance (auto vacuum should be fine): https://www.timescale.com/learn/how-to-reduce-bloat-in-large-postgresql-tables